How to Check Your Mac for Viruses and Malware

 Check your Mac for unwanted applications

-Malware often creeps into your system bundled with legitimate software.
+Malware often creeps into your system along with legitimate software.
 If you don’t remember installing an app or haven’t used it for a while, it probably shouldn’t be there.

-- Look through the list and delete any programs you don’t recognize
+- Scroll through the list of apps deleting any you don’t recognize

-Be sure to remove hidden files, too — check out the detailed guide on how to delete apps and their hidden files on a Mac.
+Make sure you remove hidden files, too — check out the detailed guide to the deletion of app leftovers.

 Check browser settings and remove unknown extensions